jpsm83/health/documentation/n8n/article_translation.md

 - **SEO content**: Must comply with character limits (REWRITE)
 - **Social Media content**: Must comply with platform-specific character limits (REWRITE)
 - **PRESERVE exact product names, brand names, merchandise, and purchasable items** - Keep original names so users can find them for purchase
-- **Assign social media postImage URLs** from the provided object to each platform according to the mapping rules
-- **ADD INPUT FIELDS**: articleContext and postImage exactly as provided in input - DO NOT MODIFY

 **MANDATORY VALIDATION CHECKLIST:**
 Before outputting the final JSON, verify EVERY field meets its requirements: